bflatt72/beautiful-jekyll/_posts/2018-12-14-Success-is-a-Habit.md

 > -- Aristotle

-So I started going back to school, again, at the age of 46, for Computer Science at my local The current semester just ended and I got an A in Computer Science I and Calculus I. CS used C++ as the programming language.
+So I started going back to school, again, at the age of 46, for Computer Science at my local community college.
+The current semester just ended and I got an A in Computer Science I and CalculusI.
+CS used C++ as the programming language.
 We touched on objects and classes but did not have to use them on the final <!--more-->  programming exam.
 We did have to use functions and an array to calculate a loan schedule on a vehicle based upon user inputted data.
 I got a perfect score on my implementation.

 I am also trying to learn as much as I can on my own and that includes writing this blog post in Vim.
 Completed Vimtutor and now trying to use it as much as possible.
 In addition, I have been